Peer & Professional Tutoring Service

 FACT: During the Fall 2016 semester, 80% of all students who utilized tutorial services earned a grade of C or better for the courses in which they received assistance.

-A Professional Tutor is a community member with a bachelors degree (master degree preferred) in the specific subject that they are tutoring.
+A Professional Tutor is a community member with a bachelor’s degree (master’s degree preferred) in the specific subject that they are tutoring.
 Professional Tutors work in the field of their degree.

 FACT: Faculty often recommend Peer Tutors to provide assistance in a subject.